Step-by-Step Guide: How to Successfully Transition Your Cat to a Raw Diet

 Begin by dividing your cat's daily portion of food into four smaller meals.
 Not allow ad libitum feeding.

-Step 2: Introduce Wet Food
+Step 2: Transition to Cat Wet Food

 Introduce wet food by mixing a teaspoon of it with the dry food during the meals.
 You can either mix the wet food directly with the dry food or sprinkle powdered dry food over the wet food to entice your cat's interest.